 With that, Stanley put the brownie down and handed him the blunt.
 Johnny held it in-between his fingers, and put it up to his lips.

 “Uh…can I get a light?” said Johnny.

 “‘Can I get a light?’,” said Stanley.
-“No fucking shit Sherlock.
+“No fucking shit, Sherlock.
 Here.”

 Stanley pulled out what looked to be a Zippo lighter he had in his pocket.
 He put it up to the White Heaven and lit up the blunt Johnny had in-between his lips.
 In doing so, smoke rushed into Johnny’s mouth, and Johnny inhaled the smoke because he had to.
 Stanley kept lighting the blunt, causing the smoke to turn harsher.
-Something within Johnny allowed him to keep intaking the smoke, until Stanley stopped with the blunt a quarter of the way done.
+Something within Johnny allowed him to keep intaking the smoke, until Stanley stopped with the blunt a half of the way done.
 Johnny held in the smoke.
 Once he couldn’t hold it anymore, he blew it out, releasing a small cloud.
 There was too much smoke within him.
 He started to cough.